mctools/ncrystal/docs/ncmat_doc.md

 provided density of states into a complete S(alpha,beta) scattering kernel, with subsequent treatment identical to that of any scattering kernel.
-For that reason, an optional *egrid* field can be specified as well, with the same meaning as when specifying scatter kernels directly.
+For that reason, an optional *egrid* field can be specified as well, with the same meaning as when specifying scattering kernels directly.

 As a final note, it should be mentioned that NCrystal calculations internally require the VDOS to be specified on an energy grid with equidistantly spaced